 To hire the best, you’ve got to make it easy for the best people to apply.
 If you accept phone calls, résumés, and applications only during regular business hours, you discourage the very people you should be trying to recruit -- all the good people who are busy working.
 This means you have to modify or extend your hours for accepting applications and conducting interviews to synch with applicant availability.

 Install a 24-hour job hotline and include it in your job postings.
 It can be as simple as an answering machine or as sophisticated as a fully automated interviewing system.
 With a 24/7 system, you’ll see an increase the high-quality applicants by 30-50% or more.

-Today’s applicants don’t read newspapers or go from store to store filling out applications.
+Today’s job applicants are busy.
 They sit down at the computer and “let their fingers do the walking.”
-If you’re not using Internet job boards and your company website, you’re definitely missing the boat.
+If you’re not using Internet job boards and your company website to advertise your jobs, you’re definitely missing the boat.

 If there is a “Careers” or “Join Our Team” tab on your website, take a few minutes to take it for a test drive.
 Many of these website pages lose jobseekers by making the process too complicated and/or time-consuming while some don’t work at all.

 Whether you're looking for a customer service representative or retail salesperson, most apply for three jobs at once.
 This means employer responsiveness is a deciding factor in recruiting success.
 So, when you need new recruits, monitor the system and get back to promising applicants right away.